szapp/Ninja/README.md

 # Building from Source

-There is absolutely no need to assemble Ninja yourself as the latest build is always available for download.
+There is **absolutely no need to assemble Ninja yourself** as the latest build is always available for download.

-Nevertheless, not all resources necessary for building are supplied in this repository and you'll not be able to successfully build it anyway.
+Nevertheless, if you wish to do so anyway, not all resources necessary for building are supplied in this repository and you'll not be able to successfully build it.
 The purpose of this repository is merely to provide *insight* into the source code.
 The additional resources may be provided upon request.

 ## Requirements